 Applicants without a sponsoring institution may request the award be administered by the NAM.
-A fellow under Track 2 will receive a stipend of up to \$104,000 divided equally into 12 monthly payments, and may request enrollment in an optional health insurance program that is subtracted from the \$165,000 award.
+A fellow under Track 2 will receive a stipend of up to \$104,000 divided equally into 12 monthly payments, and may receive reimbursement to continue health coverage through COBRA or cover the sponsor portion of a health insurance plan provided to fellows by the NPO.
 Stipend payments will continue while the fellow remains in the fellowship.